diagonalciso/Wazuh-3.10-installer/README.md

 This is a work in progress.

 Current status:
-- Script is working, but the reverse proxy has not been implementet yet
+- Script is working, but the reverse proxy has not been implementet yet. so don't expose your server to the internet!
-- Nu oser pass on Kibana yet.

 I am not a programmer, this will take time (also spare time is an issue)